-Perennials: how & when to plant
+Perennials: when and how to plant

-For more information, see the following Colorado State University Extension fact sheet(s).
+For more information, see the following Colorado State University Extension Fact Sheets

 Do you have a question?
 Try Ask an Expert!